qqqlab/madflight/doc/Sensor Boards.md

 An overview of available sensor boards.

 * The "Breakout Board?" column lists price if board is cheap & easy to procure.
-* Prices in USD from Aliexpress incl shipping.
+* Prices in USD from online platforms incl shipping.
 * Table created Dec 2023

 ## 6-axis IMU